Login

 Or do they actually slow things down?

-It’s confusing because pull-ups are marketed as the perfect “in-between” solution - not quite a nappy, not quite underwear.
+For many families it can be confusing knowing what to choose because pull-ups are marketed as the perfect “in-between” solution - not quite a nappy, not quite underwear.
 But for many families, they end up extending potty training rather than simplifying it.

 Why This Question Feels So Big